Background and summary

 Telstra, like other global providers of Microsoft services, is transitioning Azure customers from Microsoft’s original ‘Azure offer’ to the new ‘Azure plan’.
-This change is designed to streamline the administration of your Microsoft services and provide access to a powerful new cost management tool.
+This change is designed to streamline the administration of your Microsoft services and provide access to a powerful new cost management tool - Azure Cost Management.

 Q: What is the Azure plan?

 The Azure plan is a container for all your existing and future Azure subscriptions and resources.
-You will have a single Azure plan, with any number of Azure subscriptions contained under the plan.
+Once the transition is complete, you’ll have a single Azure plan with any number of Azure subscriptions contained under the plan.

 Q: When will the changeover to Azure plan occur?

-Your transition to Azure plan will occur sometime during the period from late July to September 2020.
-Your Azure services won’t be interrupted at any stage.
-We’ll let know exactly when your transition is scheduled and provide further details, closer to the time.
+Your transition to Azure plan will occur sometime during the period from July to December 2021.
+Your Azure services won’t be interrupted.
+We’ll let know when your transition is scheduled and provide further details, closer to the time.

 Q: How will my Telstra Partner be involved?